ROOTED IN ESSEX:

 Learn more about Garden History, Design and Practical Gardening

 There are a few places that run garden history courses – some long term, higher education, and some shorter sessions.
-Most require attendance but the Royal Botanic Gardens, Edinburgh, are planning an online 2 year diploma course starting in March 2019.
+Most require attendance but the Royal Botanic Gardens, Edinburgh, are planning an online 2 year diploma course (although it’s not clear if it’s up and running yet).
 More details here.

 The Institute of Historical Research runs a 1 (full-time) or 2 year (part-time) MA in London, which is now the only dedicated higher education course in the country.
 More details here.